-During the TAUS Annual Conference 2016 in October, Jessica Roland, Director Strategic Accounts at SDL, will host the session 'How Cloud Are You'?
-This blogpost is written in preparation for this session and as background for our pre-conference survey (see link below).
+During the TAUS Annual Conference 2016 in October, Jessica Roland, Director Strategic Accounts at SDL, hosted the session 'How Cloud Are You'?
+This blogpost was written in preparation for this session.

 We have all heard about the Cloud revolution.
 It has mostly been viewed from an infrastructure perspective, with a lot of discussion on what constitutes public, private and hybrid clouds.
 The pros and cons of moving to a cloud-based infrastructure have also been widely explored.
 Many companies in the TAUS Community have moved their product offerings either to cloud-based development models or to SaaS pricing models - or both.
 Many have also, for several years now, been using tools internally that are cloud-based rather than departmental, whether that's in their company's own data center (private), hosted publicly (e.g. by AWS, Microsoft, etc.) or a combination of the two (hybrid).